 In Thailand, one of the most known badminton players was the former King, Bhumibol Adulyadej, who made notable contributions to this particular sport.

-Badminton’s not very popular in Japan, but it’s gaining more and more interest.
+Badminton has a growing popularity in Japan.
 In 2016, at Rio Olympics, Ayaka Takahashi and Misaki Matsutomo won the women’s double title.

-In Singapore Badminton, it’s the second most popular sport in terms of spectators, after soccer and the fifth most played sport.
+In Singapore, Badminton is the second most popular sport in terms of spectators, after soccer and is the fifth most played sport.
 Singapore first qualified for Thomas Cup, the world’s men team Championship in 1986, after it gained independence.